martinferianc/CPUSimulator-EIE2/README.md

 ```

 ## Credits
-- The code in [fragments](/fragments) was provided by the course lecturer, [David Thomas](https://github.com/m8pple), for use of automatic marking, and so is not my own.
+- The code in [fragments](/fragments) was provided by the course lecturer, [David Thomas](https://github.com/m8pple), for use of automatic marking, and so it is not my own.
 - The header files in [include](/include) were also provided by [David Thomas](https://github.com/m8pple), these define the API for automatic marking and testing.
 - All other code was written by Martin Ferianc in 2016.